Whāriki - Māori weaving.

 Students engaging in practical chemistry and biology workshops at Grafton Campus, Auckland University.

-Hands-on Learning Experience
+A Regional Learning Experience

 Student from Tauranga Boy's College bandaging a dummy during the Te Whē workshop at Tauranga Hospital.